 The two other strategies we analysed involved a smaller trade-off than the abundance or visit efficacy.
 Specifically, having high functional originality relative to other species in the community or sharing few pollinators was found to be beneficial to both the quantity and quality of pollination.
 Interestingly, these two strategies also had lower explanatory power in the models of pollen deposition.
 This does not necessarily imply that these variables are unimportant to pollen deposition.
 Instead, it is possible that the processes that underlay these strategies might be more complex than what our metrics are able to capture.
 Particularly so for conspecific pollen deposition, which was harder to predict than heterospecific pollen.
 For instance, having distinct traits, for example through phenology differentiation, might have a positive impact on the pollination service only to the extent to which previous floral communities have promoted high pollinator densities (ref).
 In addition, some plants have been shown possess mechanisms that prevent heterospecific pollen deposition even when shared visitors carry pollen loads from diverse species.
-Alternatively, other factors that we were unable to measure, like pollinator behaviour and densities [@ye_competition_2014; @flanagan_effects_2011; @melissas_2019?] or the spatial context [@cariveau_spatially_2009], can also shape the way sharing pollinators affect the pollination service.
+Alternatively, other factors that we were unable to measure, like pollinator behaviour and densities [@ye_competition_2014; @flanagan_effects_2011; @melissas_2019?] or the spatial context [@cariveau_spatially_2009], can also shape the way that sharing pollinators affects the pollination service.

-Regardless of the specific factors involved it is clear, however, that the community context has a very important effect on the way plant species respond to competition for pollination.
+Regardless of the specific factors involved, it is clear that the community context has a very important effect on the way plant species respond to competition for pollination.
 First, in the models of pollen deposition, the random structure that allowed plants of the same species to have different intercepts across communities was much better supported by the data than the structure that fixed the intercept for a plant species irrespective of the community.
 Second, in a large majority of cases, the strategies that a species uses across communities are not more similar to each other than what would be expected at random.
+This indicates that strategies must be relative to other species in the community, rather than an absolute property of the species.
 Lit?
 Context?

 Conclusion

-Here we show that competition for pollination is pervasive in ecological communities and that its effect on plant species strongly influenced by the community context.
-Our results suggest that at the community level, the strategies that plants adopt to minimise competition require reaching a fine balancing act between the quantity and quality of pollination.
+Here we show that competition for pollination is pervasive in ecological communities and its effect on plant species strongly influenced by the community context.
+Our results suggest that, at the community level, the strategies that plants adopt to minimise competition require reaching a fine balancing act between the quantity and quality of pollination.
 In particular, strategies that promote dominance of the species in its community (in terms of abundance, visitation and participation in the pollen pool) had the largest impacts on pollen deposition but also the largest trade-offs between increasing deposition of conspecific pollen and reducing that of heterospecific pollen.
 Contrastingly, strategies that increase niche differentiation (functional originality and specialization) were positive to both the quantity and quality of pollination, but its effect was comparatively small compared to strategies of dominance.
 Remarkably, the particular strategy a plant uses is strongly shaped by its context and hence can be dramatically different in each of the communities it is part of.
 [Wider application?
 Catchy closing line ideas?]

 Acknowledgements